The Apostles' Creed (Circa 2nd Century AD)

 from whence He will come to judge the living and the dead.

 the holy catholic* church,

 and the life everlasting.

-Some versions of the Apostles' Creed include two phrases that sometimes need more explanation than others.
 The first is that Jesus "descended into hell."
 Unfortunately, several English translations of the Bible are inconsistent in their translation of the Hebrew word Sheol and the Greek word Hades.
 They are sometimes translated as "hell" when they both mean "the place of the dead."
 Sheol and Hades are a temporary place where souls are kept till they await the final judgment.
 The Bible says that Jesus descended to these lower regions of the earth and proclaimed to the spirits in prison.
 However, he did not go to hell as we would know it as the Lake of Fire.
 That is the permanent place of punishment for Satan, his angels, and all those who reject the free gift of salvation offered to us in Christ.
 Therefore, it's helpful to say "He descended to the dead" so as not to be confused and confuse others.

 Secondly, is that we believe in "the holy catholic church."
 This does not refer to the modern Roman Catholic Church as we know it today.
 The word catholic (with a lowercase "c") simply means “universal.”
 The true "catholic" church includes all who have placed their faith in Jesus Christ for salvation.